Marsha Gordon

 Bio

-Since joining the film studies faculty in 2002, Marsha Gordon has taught courses on 21st Century Documentary Film, War Documentaries, Sam Fuller/Nicholas Ray/Douglas Sirk, Educational Film, American War Film, Women Directors, 1950s American Film, Hitchcock + Wilder, Studio Era Hollywood, Warner Bros. in the Golden Age, The Musical, History of Film to 1940, and Film + Literature.
+Since joining the film studies faculty in 2002, Marsha Gordon has taught courses on topics ranging from 21st Century Documentary Film abd War Documentaries to Women Directors and 1950s American Film.
 Her research interests include documentary; the Hollywood studio system; Sam Fuller, Ida Lupino, and other independent filmmakers of the 1940s and 1950s; orphan films, especially of the educational variety; and the intersections between film and other art forms, such as literature.
-She has been a fellow at the National Humanities Center (2019-2020) and a National Endowment for the Humanities Public Scholar (2020-2021).
+She has been a fellow at the National Humanities Center (2019-2020), a National Endowment for the Humanities Public Scholar (2020-2021), and a fellow at the Bogliasco Foundation (2024).

 She was the co-editor of The Moving Image (University of Minnesota Press) from 2009-2013, and is the co-founder of Home Movie Day Raleigh.
 She has also directed several short, award-winning documentary films.